ocapn/ocapn/draft-specifications/CapTP Specification.md

 Netlayers specification.
 Once a secure channel is established, we MUST to perform the following in this order:

-1. Create a per-session cryptography key-pair (see [Cryptography](#cryptography))
+1. Create a per-session cryptography key pair (see [Cryptography](#cryptography))
 2. Send a [`op:start-session`](#op-start-session) message
 3. Receive and verify the remote party's